sarisia/tera-proxy/README.md

 * Feel free to visit my Discord server at https://discord.gg/maqBmJV

 ### Installation instructions
-* Set your region in bin/config.json
+* Set your region in `bin/config.json`
-* Mods go in bin/node_modules/
-* Run TeraProxy.bat as Administrator, then start the game
 * The first auto-update after installing the proxy or new mods may take a few seconds.
 This is because all required files will be downloaded automatically.
+* A lot of popular modules are already pre-installed for your convenience, but deactivated per default.
+Check out `bin/node_modules/` - deactivated mods will have a `_` prefixed to their name.
+In order to activate them, remove the `_` from the folder name and restart your proxy.
 * You can install legacy mods that do not install auto-updating.
-To do so, just copy the corresponding folder into `node_modules` as you would have before.
+To do so, just copy the corresponding folder into `bin/node_modules/` as you would have before.
+* Run `TeraProxy.bat` *as Administrator*, then start the game

 ### Popular modules that are currently compatible
 * [Skill Prediction (SaltyMonkey's Fork)](https://github.com/SaltyMonkey/skill-prediction)